astorfi/Large-Scale-AI-Blueprint/README.md

 #### 8.1 Load Balancing and Resource Allocation for Inference

 In the wild world of production, requests can come at you fast.
-Efficiently distributing these requests across your available resources is key to maintaining performance.
-This is where load balancing comes into play, ensuring that no single server gets overwhelmed.
+Efficiently distributing these requests across your available resources is most important thing to maintaining performance.
+This is where load balancing comes into play, which promises that no single server gets overwhelmed.
+However, if we do not do it correctly, it would be a false promise!

 - **Adaptive Load Balancing**: This technique dynamically adjusts the distribution of inference requests based on the current load of each server.
 It's like having a smart traffic cop that directs cars (requests) down the least congested road (server).